pgorod/pgorod.github.io/_pages/PowerReplacer.md

 In fact, what some end-users will love about this is that it frees them from the developers.
 They will be able to get their work done, and adjust their CRM processes, without having to go through all the hierarchy and budgeting and delays of getting developers to do something for them.

-### Demo video

-Coming up soon (the add-on has been evolving so quickly, and significantly, I keep postponing the video until it stabilizes...).

 ### Technical Info